cartant/eslint-plugin-rxjs/README.md

 This repo is a WIP.

-Eventually, it will contain ESLint versions of the rules in the `tslint-rules` package.
+Eventually, it will contain ESLint versions of the rules in the [`rxjs-tslint-rules`](https://github.com/cartant/rxjs-tslint-rules) package.

 # Install